Frequently Asked Questions (FAQ)

 There is no expiration date and you can come back to the courses whenever you want to in the future.

 Each lesson on the site includes a full, word-for-word transcript.
-There are also detailed written guides, quick references, and other written documents for all the courses on the site.
+There are also detailed guides and written notes in Excel for each video-based lesson.

 No, we do not offer in-person training.

 Yes.
-Each lesson in each course has a “Before” and “After” Excel file, so you can practice by following along with the video and then check your work against the completed file.
+Each lesson in each course has “Before” and “After” Excel files, so you can practice by following along with the video and then check your work against the completed file.

 Once you sign up for the course(s) you will be subscribed to an email notification list, and you’ll receive notices of updates and new additions via announcements sent to that list.